tannerdolby/eleventy-plugin-social-img/README.md

 If you have a custom domain name through Netlify, then `process.env.URL` will replace "site-name.netlify.app" with your custom domain.

 ## Usage Options

+For a single `input` (ie a URL or HTML), the shortcode will generate only one image to the specified `inputDir + outputPath`.

+For handling multiple screenshots being taken at once, such as an array of string values passed to `input` or a layout that is being used by multiple templates.
+One example would be a `post.njk` layout that all blog post templates are using to display `{{ content }}`.
+The `{% socialImg %} ` shortcode will be called for each template that uses the `post.njk` layout.

+The `captureWebsite` function returns `Promise<void>`, therefore for 'X' values passed to `input` or for 'X' pages built using shortcode, the same number of Promises will be returned.
+This is where [p-limit](https://github.com/sindresorhus/p-map) provdides a utility for limiting the number of promises run at once.
+Below are a few options of shortcode usage:

 Create an inline object by passing the name=value pair arguments to shortcode: